Revenue Optimization

 How many cards can I expect to be updated if I utilize the Account Updater service?

 The number of impacted cards in your vault depends on what type of business you have, and whether it's a first time run or ongoing maintenance of your vault.
+A subscription based delivery platform will have more cards in their vault than an e-commerce store that sells clothing.
+The initial run of credit cards in your vault will always be the most resource intensive but it will drop significantly on the subsequent run.

 What kind of return can I expect to receive?

-Account Updater For Recurring/Subscription Based Businesses
+Account Updater For Subscription-based Businesses

-Account Updater For E-commerce Repeat/Additional Sales
+Account Updater For E-commerce

 Account Updater ROI Metrics